• Skip to main content

 6. Add the combined dry ingredients into the wet ingredients all at once and slowly mix until everything is absorbed and the dough is formed.
 The dough should be smooth and firm; not sticky.

-7. Using a cookie scoop, scoop the dough into 1 ½ tsp sized balls and roll in between your hands until the ball is smooth and even.
+7. Using a cookie scoop, scoop the dough into 1 ½ teaspoon sized balls and roll in between your hands until the ball is smooth and even.

 8. Drop the cookie dough ball onto the plate with sugar and roll until fully coated.